The Origin and Evolution of Baby Carrots

 And what’s left over after the initial processing can still be used in even smaller products, or squeezed for juice.

-There is no doubt that baby carrots are a fun snack and are a great way to introduce healthy foods into the often French fry and fast food driven diets of children and teenagers, because from the snacking perspective, they are convenient and satisfying.
-Even in the busiest jobs, like agents working in a business answering service or doctors treating patients at a hospital, the baby carrot has almost universal appeal.
-Want a little crunch with your lunch?
-Try a carrot!
+There is no doubt that baby carrots are a fun snack and are a great way to introduce healthy foods into the often French fry, and fast food driven diets of children and teenagers, because from the snacking perspective, they are convenient and satisfying, for all ages.

 Read more here on the processes involved in the production of baby carrots.
 "Where do baby carrots come from?
 Behind the scenes at a baby carrot harvest."